-So, you’ve just signed up for an email marketing automation tool like Ontraport, awesome!
+So, you’ve just signed up for an email marketing automation tool like Ontraport, Active Campaign or HubSpot awesome!
 But now what?

 You know you need to start growing your subscriber list and get some automated email campaigns setup, but where should you start